austinsonger/Incident-Playbook/Incident-Response-Playbooks/Drive-By-Compromise.md

 ### Investigate

-`TODO: Expand investigation steps, including key questions and strategies, for <Type of Incident>.`
+`TODO: Expand investigation steps, including key questions and strategies, for Drive By Compromise.`

-1. TODO
+1. Monitor for:
+    - Unusual DNS activity
+    - Antivirus/Endpoint alerts
+    - IDS/IPS alerts
+    - User reports of unexpected behavior
+2. Investigate and clear ALL alerts associated with the impacted assets

 --------------